Strike Social Blog Header - Multichannel advertising Mixing social media with other ad types (2)

 Goals that can be met through multichannel campaigns

 By spreading your message across channels that customers frequent, multichannel messaging provides more opportunities to reach them.
-Multichannel campaigns have seen many positive results in areas other than their ROI and ROAS.
+Multichannel advertising campaigns have seen many positive results in areas other than their ROI and ROAS.
 The short list is provided below.

-Multichannel advertising bring in multi-level benefits
+Multichannel advertising brings in multi-level benefits

 All in all, multichannel advertising provides huge benefits to the advertiser without a huge increase in cost.
 With social media generally having a lower cost than TV ads, it’s a no-brainer with the returns it provides that it should be included in the advertising mix.